martin-mikulic/martin-mikulic.github.io/_posts/2025-07-03-spine-zagor.md

 This project is part of my learning journey exploring **Spine 2D workflows**, Unity integration, and web deployment.

 Below you can try the **Landscape Mode** immediately.
 The **Portrait Mode** build will only load when you choose to.
-And here you can read more [View project README](https://martin-mikulic.github.io/Spine_Zagor/)
+And here you can read more [View more info on github](https://martin-mikulic.github.io/Spine_Zagor/)

 ---